oscar-bender-stone/honors-thesis/source/1_introduction.typ

 == Organization

-// TODO: Maybe provide as another table _with_ descriptions?
+#todo[Maybe provide as another table _with_ descriptions?]

 - Section 2.
 Foundations: define the meta-theory used + verifiers.
 Also outline the Trusted Computing Base. // TODO: maybe introduce this term beforehand?

 - Section 3.
 Information Systems: explore information in the context of verifiers.
 Then synthesize a definition to satisfy Goal 1.

+  - Want to cover _why_ we want to use our system.
+For minmality, want to start with the least necessary in RE sets.
+This is exactly outlined in Peirce's Reduction Thesis, with previous artitifical formalisms proving this resolved in @koshkin-peirce-reduction-thesis.

 - Section 4.
 Information Reuse.
 Develops the optimal informal system (w.r.t to a metric defined in this system) to satisfy Goal 3.